AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

 -------------
 - In Xcode, when editing ``vizInterface.c/h`` files, the protobuffer library is not properly found when opNav is included.
   The code compiles, but auto-completion etc. doesn't work in that module.
+- On Windows, using Python 3.8 or higher resulting in Basilisk path not be recognized.

 Version 2.0.1
 -------------